pyvec/cz.pycon.org-2019/README.md

 Run following commands to setup project for local development:

-1. You can either use sqlite database, if you only need to work with static pages and styles, in which case, you don't need to setup anything.
-Or, if you need to work with dynamic apps, you need to use postgresql.
+1. You can use sqlite database if you only need to work with static pages and styles.

-    Create role and db via cli:
+    In a case you need to work with dynamic apps setup postgresql create role and db via CLI:

     ```
     # su -c psql postgres